JesusFreke/lalboard/stls/ironfox cluster2/readme.md

 1. Solder "4606X-101-151LF" Resistor network and 7-pin JST ZH male connector onto the PCB.
 **Important**: The components need to be inserted from the PCB side where the respective outline is drawn.
 Make sure to align the JST ZH connector such that it matches its outline.
-Conversely, the components are soldered on the opposite side where the component's outline is not drawn.
+Conversely, the components' pins are soldered to the PCB on the opposite side (where the component's outline is not drawn).
 The resistor network and connector are soldered from opposing sides.
-The drill holes with square soldering pads denote the respective component's ground line.
+**The drill holes with square soldering pads denote the respective component's ground line.
-In case of the resistor network that is where the pin with the dot marker needs to go.
+In case of the resistor network that is where the pin with the dot marker needs to go.**
 If all goes well, the soldered result should fit needly into the bottom openings of the cluster.

 1. Remove all keys and [Top*.stl] from the cluster.